Allergen Information

 At Tūn, beer is more than just a drink, it’s about bringing people together.

 We brew with purpose, crafting beers that are inclusive, accessible and rooted in values of connection and care.
-That’s why all our beers are vegan and gluten free (with one exception which we’re working on).
+That’s why all our beers are vegan and gluten-free.

 Gluten Free

-When it comes to gluten free beer, we use brewers clarity as our enzyme during fermentation.
-This naturally breaks down gluten and every batch we produce is sent to a laboratory for testing.
-Our beers consistently measure at less than 10ppm of gluten well below the threshold of 20ppm, which also makes them safe for coeliacs.
+When it comes to gluten-free beer, we use Brewers Clarity as our enzyme during fermentation.
+This naturally breaks down gluten, and every batch we produce is sent to a laboratory for testing.
+Our beers consistently measure at less than 10 ppm of gluten, well below the 20 ppm threshold, making them safe for coeliacs.

 Vegan